classgraph/classgraph/README.md

 ### 11. Get all unique directories and files on the classpath

-The list of all directories and files on the classpath is returned by `ScanResult#getUniqueClasspathElements()`.
+The list of all directories and files on the classpath is returned by `FastClasspathScanner#getUniqueClasspathElements()`.
 The resulting list is filtered to include only unique classpath elements (duplicates are eliminated), and to include only directories and files that actually exist.
 The elements in the list are in classpath order.

 This method is useful if you want to see what's actually on the classpath -- note that `System.getProperty("java.class.path")` does not always return the [complete classpath](https://docs.oracle.com/javase/8/docs/technotes/tools/findingclasses.html) because [Classloading is a very complicated process](https://docs.oracle.com/javase/8/docs/technotes/tools/findingclasses.html).
 FastClasspathScanner looks for classpath entries in `java.class.path` and in various system classloaders, but it can also transitively follow [Class-Path references](https://docs.oracle.com/javase/tutorial/deployment/jar/downman.html) in a jarfile's `META-INF/MANIFEST.MF`.

-Note that FastClasspathScanner does not scan [JRE system, bootstrap or extension jarfiles](https://docs.oracle.com/javase/8/docs/technotes/tools/findingclasses.html), so the classpath entries for these system jarfiles will not be listed by `ScanResult#getUniqueClasspathElements()`.
+Note that FastClasspathScanner does not scan [JRE system, bootstrap or extension jarfiles](https://docs.oracle.com/javase/8/docs/technotes/tools/findingclasses.html), so the classpath entries for these system jarfiles will not be listed by `FastClasspathScanner#getUniqueClasspathElements()`.

 ```java
 List<File> FastClasspathScanner#getUniqueClasspathElements()